kpfleming/jinjanator-plugins/README.md

   build instructions

-* Python source: provides functions to implement the desired features, and hook markers to plug them into Jinjanator
+* Python source: provides functions to implement the desired features, and hook markers to plug them into jinjanator

 ### pyproject.toml